Helping You With Your Squirrel Problem!

 Noises In The Attic

 Squirrels tend to like to stay higher up, like they would if they were in a tree.
 Attics and vaulted ceilings are the most common area to find squirrels living in one’s home.
-They are a member of the rodent family and, even if they are excluded from an area, their large front incisors allow them to just chew a new entry point if they are not removed from the property.
+They are a member of the rodent family and their large front incisors allow them to chew an entry point if they are not removed from the property.
 They are often discovered by hearing noises such as scratching, scurrying, gnawing, chewing, and “barking” (calling) above the ceiling or in upper walls.

-If you think you have been inundated with squirrels, give us a call!
+If you think you have been inundated with squirrels, Contact Us!
 We make sure our services are tailored to fit each job's needs!